 If you have been accused of insurance fraud in Tampa, Hillsborough County or elsewhere in Florida, Joffe Law, P.A. can help.
-We have an experienced team of attorneys specializing in fraud cases, with decades of knowledge gained from defending our clients at both state and federal levels.
-Below, we will take a look at some common examples of insurance fraud and help present options for your next steps.
+We have an experienced team of lawyers who specialize in federal cases, with decades of knowledge gained from defending our clients at both state and federal levels.
+Below, we will take a look at some common examples of this type of federal crime and help present options for your next steps.

 How is this crime defined?